What is Creditors’ Voluntary

-It is poles apart from a Compulsory Liquidation where a company is forced to do so by the court.
+A CVL is poles apart from a Compulsory Liquidation, where a company is forced to liquidate by a court.

-Directors of the company may choose the option of a CVL if the company is insolvent and the shareholders of the company agree it’s the right decision
+Directors of an insolvent company may choose to pursue a CVL if the company’s shareholders agree it’s the right decision.

 When cash flow is poor and creditors are owed unpayable debts, a CVL might be the best choice.

-It is a director-led process where a moratorium, a period halting legal obligations, is emplaced to stop creditors from approaching the company with debt claims.
+It is a director-led process where a moratorium – a period halting legal obligations – is put in place to stop creditors from approaching the company with debt claims.

-A CVL is an option for companies struggling to cope with the stress and pressure of creditors who need repayments.
+A CVL is an option for companies that are struggling to cope with the stress and pressure of creditors who need to be repaid.

-It is both professional and voluntary, allowing more alternatives to the company directors with a greater variety of options than if they were entering compulsory liquidation.
+It is both professional and voluntary, providing the company directors with a greater variety of options than if they were entering compulsory liquidation.

 With a CVL, creditors can submit their claims in an orderly way and the process becomes controlled and manageable.